fuux0405/blackjack/README.md

 with blackjack_new.py a bidding system is added! ;)

 You can chage the amount you start with by changing money in line 21 ... default is 10000€

+NOTE:
+For propper execution you need python 3.5.3 ;D